 One-to-many De-peering procedure

 One-to-many De-peering means that the I-PD in a one-to-many peered group starts the De-peering procedure.
 The result of the one-to-many De-peering is the breakup of the one-to-many peered group.
-As illustrated in Figure 28_x, the one-to-many De-peering procedure may contain the following steps.
+As illustrated in Figure 28_x, the one-to-many De-peering procedure shall contain the following steps.

-The I-PD’s higher layer triggers De-peering procedure with a De-peering Request to its MAC layer.
+The I-PD’s higher layer triggers De-peering procedure with an MLME-DE-PEERING.request to its MAC layer.

-The MAC layer receiving the higher layer’s De-peering Request (i.e. the I-PD’s MAC layer) multicasts the De-peering Request message to all the other PDs’ MAC layers (i.e. the MAC layers of #i R-PD, #j R-PD, and #k R-PD).
+The MAC layer receiving the higher layer’s MLME-DE-PEERING.request multicasts the De-peering notification command to all the other PDs’ MAC layers.

-Optional: the links between I-PD and other R-PDs (i.e., #i R-PD, #j R-PD, and #k R-PD) are disconnected.

 Figure 28_x—One-to-many de-peering procedure message sequence chart